U.S. floats talks after China strikes back in trade fight

 If the two countries are unable to come up with a way to settle the dispute, a full-scale trade war could destabilize U.S.-Chinese commercial ties, an important component of the global economy.

-The trade actions will not be carried out immediately, so there may be room for manoeuvre.
-Publication of Washington’s list starts a period of public comment and consultation expected to last around two months.
-The effective date of China’s moves depends on when the U.S. action takes effect.
+A White House official said the Trump administration does not currently have another new, big trade initiative planned against China.

-China's quick and muscular response to the U.S. tariffs initially spurred a U.S. stock market selloff with the Dow Jones Industrial Average .DJI falling 2 percent at the open, but the indicator was down just 0.38 percent in early afternoon trading.
+China’s quick and muscular response to the U.S. tariffs initially spurred a U.S. stock market selloff with the Dow Jones Industrial Average falling 2 percent at the open, but the indicator was up 1.1 percent in afternoon trading.

-Shares of aerospace giant Boeing Co (BA.N), the single largest U.S. exporter to China, tumbled 2.7 percent, while those of agricultural machinery maker Deere & Co (DE.N) slid 4.5 percent and those of Caterpillar (CAT.N) fell 1.8 percent.
+Shares of aerospace giant Boeing Co, the single largest U.S. exporter to China, were 1.1 percent lower, while those of agricultural machinery maker Deere & Co were down 2.7 percent.

-The S&P 500 .SPX was last down 0.20 percent.
-The U.S. dollar also fell and oil dropped to a two-week low.

-While Washington targeted products that benefit from Chinese industrial policy, including its “Made in China 2025” initiative to replace advanced technology imports with domestic products in strategic industries such as advanced IT and robotics, Beijing’s appeared tailored to inflict political damage.

 One of the first opportunities for the United States and China to discuss the dispute is during an April 20-22 meeting of the International Monetary Fund and World Bank in Washington, where finance officials traditionally meet on the sidelines to discuss bilateral issues.

-A U.S. official, speaking on condition of anonymity, said no talks had been scheduled yet between U.S. Treasury Secretary Steve Mnuchin and his Chinese counterpart during the IMF gathering.
+A U.S. official said no talks had been scheduled yet between U.S. Treasury Secretary Steve Mnuchin and his Chinese counterpart during the IMF gathering.

 The possibility of an escalating U.S.-China trade war will result in “a bumpy ride” for the U.S. economy, said James Bullard, president of the Federal Reserve Bank of St. Louis.

+China said its list of 25 percent additional tariffs on U.S. goods covered 106 items with a trade value matching the $50 billion targeted on Washington’s list.

-U.S.-made goods that appear to face added tariffs in China, based on an analysis of Beijing’s list, include Tesla Inc (TSLA.O) electric cars, Ford Motor Co’s (F.N) Lincoln auto models, Gulfstream jets made by General Dynamics Corp (GD.N) and Brown-Forman Corp’s (BFb.N) Jack Daniel’s whiskey.
+U.S.-made goods that appear to face added tariffs in China include Tesla Inc electric cars, Ford Motor Co’s Lincoln auto models, Gulfstream jets made by General Dynamics Corp and Brown-Forman Corp’s Jack Daniel’s whiskey.

 Information technology products, from cellphones to personal computers, largely escaped the latest salvo of U.S.-China trade measures despite accounting for a significant portion of bilateral trade.